devashishsharma2302/squealy/README.md

 - **Token encoding**: Use the above key to create a jwt token in your application with the following payload:
     ``` js
     {
-    "username": "foo", //Squealy assumes the authenticity of this user is handeled by the directing application.
+    "username": "foo", //Squealy assumes the authenticity of this user is handled by the directing application.

-    "groups": ["g1", "g2", "g3"] //List of django permission groups that this user belongs to.
+    "groups": ["g1", "g2", "g3"] //List of Django permission groups that this user belongs to.
     }
     ```
 - **Sending the token**: You can send this token as a url parameter in a GET request or as a body parameter in a POST request to any of the squealy APIs.
 SQueaLy would ensure to login the user before handling the request.